Tips for Parents from the School Nurse:

 - Head Lice [until your child has been treated according to the nurse or doctor’s instructions]

-It is essential that you contact Leeway School if there has been a change in the 2 Emergency Cards you filled out when your child started school.
+It is essential that you contact Leeway School if there has been a change in the Emergency Information Form you filled out when your child started school.
 We must, at all times, have a correct phone number where you can be contacted and an emergency number in the event you cannot be reached.

 Regina Leddy, R.N.